 Rocco told us that the improv programs he runs usually last for ten weeks, and while the residents who have Alzheimer’s may not necessarily remember the games or activities week-to-week, there is a kind of cognitive repair—or growth—that seems to occur.
 The staff at the communities he visits often tell him how residents are nicer after he leaves.
 His programming brings back smiles.
 Bringing back smiles—that has a nice ring to it.
 We look forward to welcoming Rocco to Inspīr Carnegie Hill, and we’re eager to see him work his magic.

 We believe in laughter at Inspῑr Carnegie Hill.
 So much, that we’ve also partnered with Hilarity for Charity to raise awareness, and most importantly, to add some laughter and light to the terrible disease of Alzheimer’s.
 Hilarity for Charity’s mission closely aligns with Inspīr’s commitment to providing residents with a brain-healthy lifestyle in addition to providing progressive care and support to those living with Alzheimer’s and their families.
-On February 29, 2020, at 7:30 PM, we are presenting “It’s All in Your Head Live” to benefit Hilarity for Charity at 92Y.
+On February 29, 2020 we presented “It’s All in Your Head Live” to benefit Hilarity for Charity at 92nd Street Y and raised over $100,000K.
 What could be a better fit than partnering with an organization that uses comedy events to spread awareness to younger generations and raise funding to push Alzheimer’s research forward?